dreamcatcher-tech/network/Inbox/2024-04-14 2042 latency between pierce watching.md

 Hook into the commit broadcast channel, which includes the iojson file.
 Then do splice reads if you want more files that that gives ?
 Broadcast should not be skipping due to race conditions.

+Inside the db is where the bcast channels should be managed.
+As long as the db object exists, it should hold the bcast channels.
+Delete branch should broadcast the end of the branch.